Warabi Mochi is a chilled, deliciously chewy, jelly-like mochi covered with sweet and nutty soybean powder and drizzled with kuromitsu syrup.

 - You can save warabi mochi at room temperature for 1-2 days.
 If you keep in the refrigerator warabi mochi gets hard and becomes white color.
 Warabi mochi is tastier if you refrigerate for 20-30 mins before you eat.
 If you use real warabi starch, it lasts only for a day and must be enjoyed soon.
 If warabi starch is mixed with other starch, it lasts longer, but the color is not as clear.

-Usually the ratio of warabi mochiko and sugar ratio is equal, however, if you use kuromitsu syrup, I recommend reducing the amount of sugar (use ⅓ cup or 80 g sugar).
+Granulated Sugar: The ratio of warabi mochiko and sugar ratio is usually equal.
+However, if you use kuromitsu syrup, I recommend reducing the amount of sugar (use 1/3 cup or 80 g sugar).

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.